bsnes-emu/bsnes/docs/interface/higan.md

 and slows the emulation down to approximately the correct speed.
 If your PC cannot emulate at full-speed,
-(60fps for most consoles, 75fps for WonderSwan) this has no noticable effect.
+(60fps for most consoles, 75fps for WonderSwan) this has no noticeable effect.

 **Mute Audio**
 causes higan to not output sound from the emulated console.